 The hidden cost: friction per dollar of claim

-Dental claims are usually smaller than medical claims.
-But dental can still be expensive in a different way: the operational “touches” add up.
-Employees spend time chasing answers, HR fields questions that shouldn’t require a ticket, and vendors burn cycles on issues that feel avoidable with better design.
+Dental claims are smaller than medical claims, but they still get expensive—just in a different way.
+The operational “touches” add up.
+Employees spend time chasing answers, HR fields questions that shouldn't need a ticket, and vendors burn cycles on preventable issues.

-For major dental work, employees are typically handed a treatment plan and told what comes next.
-Comparing options is hard because the system wasn’t built for shopping.
-Codes are unfamiliar, bundling varies, and benefit rules can change what’s covered depending on how something is categorized.
+For major dental work, employees get a treatment plan and are told what comes next.
+Comparing options is hard—the system wasn't built for shopping.
+Codes are unfamiliar, bundling varies, and what's covered can shift depending on how something gets categorized.

-The practical result is predictable: most people follow the path of least resistance and accept the recommendation in front of them.
-That’s not a character flaw-it’s a system outcome.
+The result?
+Predictable.
+Most people take the path of least resistance and accept the recommendation in front of them.
+That's not a character flaw—it's a system outcome.

 Dental generates a steady stream of small issues that create outsized noise: